Skip to main content

 Can I get alerted when YouTube enforcement spikes in my niche?

-Yes — our Pro plan includes anomaly alerts that notify you by email when enforcement in a specific category spikes significantly above the baseline.
+Yes — our paid plans includes anomaly alerts that notify you by email when enforcement in a specific category spikes significantly above the baseline.
 Particularly useful for creators in sensitive niches (news, health, finance, gaming with regulated themes).

 Track YouTube's policies — before your channel gets a strike.